-The Group Life Insurance Program was established July 1, 1960, for state employees, teachers and employees of political subdivisions that elect the program, and electing employers that do not participate in VRS for retirement.

-Basic group life insurance coverage is automatic upon employment.
-Coverage ends for employees who leave their position before retirement eligibility or who take a refund of their member contributions and accrued interest.
+The GLI Program was established July 1, 1960, for state employees, teachers, and employees of political subdivisions that elect the program.
+Basic GLI coverage is automatic upon employment.
+Coverage ends for employees who leave their position before retirement eligibility or who take a refund of their accumulated retirement member contributions and accrued interest.